angelariva/angelariva/README.md

 I'm a PhD student in Applied Mathematics, at the Inria Quantic team.

-I am working in collaboration with the Laboratoire Kartier Brossel (LKB).
-My project is to develop quantum control strategies for a superconducting qubit coupled to a mechanical resonator.
+I am working on the theory of an optomechanics experiment with the Laboratoire Kartier Brossel (LKB), developing quantum control strategies for a fluxonium superconducting qubit + a mechanical resonator.

 My research interests include Open Quantum Systems, Many-Body and Statistical Mechanics.
 I am also passionate about Tensor Network methods.